ricardaa/HCXAI-Ontology/README.md

-# UDXAI Ontology
+# HCXAI Ontology
-This is the GitHub repository for the User-Driven eXplainable Artificial Intelligence (UDXAI) ontology.
+This is the GitHub repository for the Human-Centered eXplainable Artificial Intelligence (HCXAI) ontology.